scharpham/Springboard/Capstone2/capstone2/README.md

 Capstone II

-This project was completed with the goal of predicting vehicular accident severity, based on conditions that exist before or after an accident.
+This project was completed with the goal of predicting vehicular accident severity, based on conditions that exist before or during an accident.
 Data was obtained from Kaggle via UK gov.
 ==============================